mona-ragab/city-weather/README.md

 ## What did you not include in your solution that you want us to know about?

-write tests for the tje app.
+write tests for the the app.